llm-bible/llm-bible.github.io/_publications/ao2025towards.markdown

 bibkey: ao2025towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.15338"}
-tags: ['Multimodal Models', 'Applications', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Multimodal Models', 'Applications', 'Reinforcement Learning']
 ---
 Large Language Models (LLMs) have recently shown remarkable ability to process not only text but also multimodal inputs such as speech and audio.